Participants are needed for a study to inform the development of a smoking cessation intervention for people with spinal cord injury

 SCI BC has partnered with Dr. Heather Gainforth, an Associate Professor at the University of British Columbia Okanagan, to conduct a study to co-develop a smoking cessation intervention for people with spinal cord injury.

-We are currently recruiting people with SCI who currently or used to smoke cigarettes to participate in a study.
+We are currently recruiting (a) people with SCI who currently or used to vape, smoke cigarettes, smoke marijuana, or use e-cigarettes or (b) staff from SCI BC to participate in a study.
 This study aims to develop a smoking cessation intervention for persons with SCI.
-If you choose to participate in this study, you would take part in a video-recorded, online World Café that would last 3 hours.
+If you choose to participate in this study, you will take part in an audio-recorded World Café that will last 3 hours.
 A World Café is a creative and social method for engaging people in conversations that matter.
-Before the online event, you would complete a short 10-15 minute online survey.
-We will ask for your input and feedback on a smoking cessation intervention for people with SCI that SCI BC will deliver.
-Your input will be used to help ensure that the smoking cessation intervention is helpful and relevant to people with SCI.
+Before the event, you would complete a short 10-15 minute online survey to collect basic demographic information.
+During the World Café, we will ask for your input and feedback on a smoking cessation intervention for people with SCI that SCI BC will deliver.
+Your input will help ensure that the smoking cessation intervention is helpful and relevant to people with SCI.

 Why should you participate in this study?

 Participating in this research will allow you to share your input and feedback on a smoking cessation intervention for persons with SCI.
 Your participation will help to ensure that the smoking cessation intervention is helpful and relevant to people with SCI who are trying to stop smoking.
 Findings from this study will inform the development of a smoking cessation intervention for people with SCI that SCI BC will deliver.
-Additionally, by participating you will learn about smoking cessation and it may help with your own efforts to stop smoking.
+Additionally, by participating, you will learn about smoking cessation, which may help with your efforts to stop smoking.

-- Have a spinal cord injury that occurred more than 1-year ago, and
+• Have a spinal cord injury that occurred more than 6-months ago, AND

-- Currently smoke cigarettes or used to smoke cigarettes, and
+• Currently or used to vape, smoke cigarettes, smoke marijuana, or use e-cigarettes.

 You may be ineligible to participate in this study if you: